 The Otago Central Rail Trail is the most well established of the Great Rides in New Zealand.
 That makes it a great starter ride as there are plenty of pubs and accommodation options all along the trail.

 I did it in two days, but I really felt rushed.
-This was the first ride I did in NZ and didn’t really know how many days I should take.
-If I did it again, I would take my time and do it over four days.
+This was the first ride I did in New Zealand and didn’t really know how many days I should take.
+If I did it again, I would take my time and do it over a minimum of four days.

-The ride it is less about dramatic mountain vistas and crystal clear rivers, and more about small town hospitality, good food, beer and meeting new people along the way.
+The ride it is less about dramatic mountain vistas and crystal clear lakes, and more about small town hospitality, good food, beer and meeting new people along the way.

 Day 1 — Clyde to Oturehua, 66.5k